Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Discussion

 \section{Discussion}

 \textbf{\textit{Scaling.}} Our experiments only include configurations with 2 NUMA nodes.
-While this is not necessarily the most NUMA regions that can be observed in modern machines, we expect our evaluation to cover an overwhelming amount of them nonetheless, for two main reasons.
+While this does not represent the maximum number of NUMA regions found in modern machines, we expect our evaluation to cover most practical configurations of them nonetheless, for two main reasons.
 Firstly, when more compute power is needed, modern systems often reach for CPUs with more cores per socket, or accelerators such as GPUs or TPUs, rather than large socket counts per node.
-Machines that need a large number of CPUs or GPUs usually fall directly under the distributed computing paradigm, where shared memory is no longer applicable~\cite{graph500}.
+Machines that need a large number of CPUs or GPUs usually fall directly under the distributed computing paradigm, where shared memory is no longer applicable~\cite{Ref21}.
 Secondly, in the presence of several NUMA regions on 2 sockets, the penalties paid for going across sockets are much larger than when going across memory controllers on the same socket.
-We observe for example on ARCHER2~\cite{cownie2021}, a machine running dual-socket AMD\textregistered{} EPYC 7742 processors nodes with 8 NUMA regions (4 per processor), that going across sockets in the same node costs a 30\% decrease in memory bandwidth -- similar to the performance of the system we used for benchmarking -- while going across NUMA regions on the same socket costs 2\% to 5\%.
+We observe for example on ARCHER2~\cite{Ref22}, a machine running dual-socket AMD\textregistered{} EPYC 7742 processors nodes with 8 NUMA regions (4 per processor), that going across sockets in the same node costs a 30\% decrease in memory bandwidth--similar to the performance of the system we used for benchmarking--while going across NUMA regions on the same socket costs 2\% to 5\%.
 This loss is so much smaller than going across sockets, that functionally this 8-region machine behaves like a 2-region configuration in practice.